jenaalsup/lumen-ellipse-fitting/README.md

    ```
    napari -w napari-nninteractive
    ```
-   This opens the Napari GUI with the nninteractive plugin already open.
+   This opens the Napari GUI with the nnInteractive plugin already open.

 7. Drag the raw .tif file into the GUI (any number of lumens ok).

 8. Press Initialize in the right-side panel.
-This will open an nninteractive label layer that looks like the screenshot below:
+This will open an nnInteractive label layer that looks like the screenshot below:
    <img width="2171" height="1308" alt="Screenshot 2025-11-09 153413" src="https://github.com/user-attachments/assets/0349e7d0-f95e-4fe2-b7f9-465d590b0325" />

 9. Under "Prompt type", select "Positive", and under "Interaction tools", select "Point".